 - Crossrail established an accredited Tunnel Safety Card (TSC) in response to an industry need for standardised tunnelling health and safety training.

-- 86 per cent of construction equipment in the central section of the route fitted with emissions controls.
+- 84 per cent of construction machinery in the central section were fitted with pollutant reducing emission controls;

 - Research undertaken by property consultants GVA shows that from 2008 to 2013, 41% of planning applications within a kilometre of a Crossrail station cited the new railway as a justification for the development proceeding, equating to around 3 million square feet of residential, commercial and retail space.